 Note1: We are interested in the ratio of the forces, not their directions.
 Therefore, we take absolute value of each force and thus ignore the negative sign.
-The sign represents the direction of the force.
+The sign represents the direction of the force in a specific coordinate system.
 Note the opposite direction of the forces acting on proton and electron.